digital-ai/release-integration-sdk-workshop/part-3/lab-6-prepare-for-kubernetes.md

 ### Set up the `xl` client

-In the next lab, you wil install the Remote Runner using the `xl` command line utility, the companion tool to Digital.ai Release and Deploy.
+In the next lab, you wil install the Release runner using the `xl` command line utility, the companion tool to Digital.ai Release and Deploy.

 💡 **Note:** The name 'xl' comes from 'XebiaLabs', the company that created Release and Deploy and is now part of Digital.ai